-Careers and VET (Vocational Education and Training) at Merici College is concerned with giving students opportunities to explore the variety of pathways available to them as they make the transition through Years 7-10, College and beyond.
-The three major areas of focus for the department are: Career Education, Vocational Education and Work Experience.
+Careers and VET (Vocational Education and Training) at Merici College aims to provide students with opportunities to explore various pathways as they transition through Years 7-10, College, and beyond.
+The department focuses on three key areas: Career Education, Vocational Education, and Work Experience.